By Military Connection Staff Writer Joe Silva.

 Veterans venturing into a more traditional education, at a college or university, should first review their academic transcript.
 If you don’t have any previous college, or have accumulated very few units, I recommend enrolling in community college for two reasons.
 The first reason is that community college can help you refresh or refine study habits and writing skills.
 Jumping right in to a university could prove too difficult for a student who is several years removed from their last class.
 The other reason that I recommend community college is to utilize their university transfer process.
 Many universities are more likely to accept junior college transfer students than new enrollees.

 Veterans are also urged to research any school before enrolling.
 The best school for you is not always the one closest to your house.
-With the increased number of Veterans using the GI Bill today, there are a lot of schools that are only interested in taking your GI Bill money from the VA, and not providing you with an education.
+With the heavy number of Veterans using the GI Bill today, there are a lot of public and for-profit schools that are only interested in taking your GI Bill money from the VA, and not providing you with an education.
 You earned this benefit through your sacrifice, hard work and time, so spend it wisely.

 Veterans need to make sure that their potential school is Veteran-friendly.
 Find out if the school has a Veteran resource center.
 Call that center, before you enroll and talk to them about what they have to offer you.
 If the school doesn’t have a Veterans Resource Center, you might want to consider what other resources that school might not provide for their Veteran Students.

 When I went to school, using the Post-9/11 GI Bill, it was unnerving at times, not knowing all of the steps of tuition payments and how the GI Bill would transition from semester to semester.
 CSU Channel Islands, my alma mater, provided me with a person of contact for all of my GI Bill questions.
 From orientation through graduation, whenever questions came up, I was put at ease.
 This is just one of many ways that Veteran-friendly schools serve their Veteran Students.